Hearty Vegan Goulash Recipe

 Vegan goulash, made with potatoes, vegetables and TVP!
-A healthy vegan version of the traditional Hungarian dish, this easy recipe requires just one pot but does not miss out on any flavour.
-Savoury, smoky and rich, it is also oil-free.
+A wholesome vegan version of the traditional Hungarian dish, this easy recipe requires just one pot but does not miss out on any flavor.
+Savoury, smoky and rich, it’s great for a weeknight meal.

 I just can’t get enough of comfort food nowadays.
 I’m sure a lot of you can relate.
 It’s cold, dark and extra rainy outside.
 My answer to make myself feel better?
 Either go to to the gym or prepare some delicious food – oftentimes, one follows the other.
 Bonus points if the food I make can appeal to the meat eaters in my family as well as my very vegan self.